Study Permit

 First, you need to choose a university and enroll in a program

-This is a very important step because it is necessary to remember that an open work permit for graduates (Post Graduation Work Permit (PGWP)) is possible only on the basis of a diploma obtained from a university with DLI (designated learning institution) accreditation.
+This is a crucial step because it is essential to note that an open work permit for graduates (Post-Graduation Work Permit (PGWP)) is only available for those who have obtained a diploma from a university with DLI (Designated Learning Institution) accreditation.
 Provincial or territorial governments award institutions this accreditation.
 If the institution is DLI, it has been assessed and evaluated and is suitable for accepting and teaching international students.

 We recommend that you pay attention to this important point and check with your advisor or school directly.

-To apply to a college or university in Canada, you will need a very small package of documents.
+To apply to a college or university in Canada, you will need a minimal set of documents.
 The good news is that you do not have to be nervous about the entrance exams - in most cases, there are no such exams for international students.
-The package of documents for admission, in most cases, includes an IELTS Academic certificate/certificate of proficiency in French as proof of decent knowledge of the language and several translated documents on education and work experience.
+The package of documents for admission typically includes an IELTS Academic certificate/certificate of proficiency in French as proof of a decent knowledge of the language, along with several translated documents on education and work experience.

-Requirements of universities vary depending on the province or territory of the educational institution.
+The requirements of universities vary depending on the province or territory in which the educational institution is located.

 If you are concerned about what's better: college or university, let's be clear.

 College means applied, hands-on learning.
-Many useful life skills will come in handy in the future.
+Many valuable life skills will prove beneficial in the future.

 In terms of cost: The very average figure is 18,000 CAD per year.